alexkowalenko/cxxlisp/doc/LanguageSpec.md

 `(defun f (args ...) body...)` - define a function `f` with `args` and the `body` to be evaluated.
 Returns the value of the last in `body` or `nil` if not present.

 `(lambda (args ...) body...)` - define a anonymous function with `args` and the `body` to be evaluated.
 Returns the value of the last in `body` or `nil` if not present.

-Function parameter definitions

-* `&optional` - all parameters following this are optional.
-Default values are expressed using a list of two values - the parameter, and the default, i.e., (count 0)

 `(funcall f args...)` - apply the arguments `args...` to the function `f`.
 If `args` is a single list, this becomes the list of arguments. `f` is a function reference or a lambda expression.